-The network shown in Figure 8 contains one large connected component with the KEGG pathway "One carbon pool by folate" (KEGG ID HSA00670) as the most connected node in the network.
-Folate is an essential nutrient that has been shown to play a role in prevention of many diseases including neural tube defects, cardiovascular disease, and cancer where genetic variation in folate metabolism has been reported to be associated to childhood leukemia (Thompson et al., 2001).
+Another gene set that comes to attention is ONE CARBON POOL BY FOLATE because it is not directly associated with proliferation or mitosis.
+However, folate is an essential nutrient that has been shown to play a role in prevention of many diseases including neural tube defects, cardiovascular disease, and cancer.
+Genetic variation in folate metabolism has been reported to be associated with childhood leukemia (Thompson et al., 2001).
 The genes that form this pathway, and form part of the analyzed data set, are: